White Fang (1973 film): Production

 The film was shot in Austria, with internal scenes being shot at Cinecittà Studios.
 The role of young Native boy Mitsah was played by Missaela Chiappetta (credited as "Missaele"), a 9-year old Italian girl whose mother was a Brazilian of Japanese descent.
 She was chosen after she and her siblings were spotted in a park in Rome by an assistant director.
 The production originally wanted to cast her brother, who proved to be too young, so she got the part.
+Further shooting was scheduled in Madrid and Rome.